SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 tags:
 ---

-A Service Registry provides a database which applications can use in implementing the Service Discovery pattern; one of the key tenets of a micro-services based architecture.
+A service registry provides a database that applications can use in implementing the Service Discovery pattern; one of the key tenets of a micro-services based architecture.
 Trying to hand-configure each client of a service or adopt some form of access convention can be difficult and prove to be brittle in production.
-Instead, applications can use a Service Registry to dynamically discover and call registered services.
+Instead, applications can use a service registry to dynamically discover and call registered services.

 There are several options to choose from when implementing the Service Discovery pattern.
 Steeltoe has initially chosen to support one based on Eureka; using Netflix's Service Discovery server and client.
 For more information about Eureka see the [Netflix/Eureka Wiki](https://github.com/Netflix/eureka/wiki) and the [Spring Cloud Netflix](http://cloud.spring.io/spring-cloud-netflix/spring-cloud-netflix.html) documentation.